You never know what might go wrong at a funeral, but usually things don't go this wrong! In this case it's everything.

 Maybe most notably the Valium goes missing - only it's not really Valium, a midget shows up with an unwanted secret, Uncle Russel's in a bad mood, Derek still wants his girl back and Ryan and Aaron just can't get along.

 Both intrigue and comedy is set at an early stage.

 And the actors are fantastic.
 Props James Marsden on maybe the best performance of all.

 It's a movie about a funeral, and as such it's all set in a single place, but they really make the most of it!
-When it's over you wish it never really would've ended after all.
-How the most mundane things are turned into such memorable moments.
-I'm always impressed when they do it.
+When it's over you wish it never would have ended after all.
+How the most mundane things are turned into such memorable moments: I'm always impressed when they manage that.

 rated 5/5: friggin awesome